PMBio/deeprvat/docs/pretrained_models.md

 ### Configuration and input files

-Configuration parameters must be specified in `deeprvat_input_pretrained_models_config.yaml` (rename the example file).
+Configuration parameters must be specified in `deeprvat_input_pretrained_models_config.yaml`.
 For details on the meanings of the parameters and the format of input files, see [here](input_data).

-For an example, refer to [this configuration file](https://github.com/PMBio/deeprvat/blob/main/example/config/deeprvat_input_config_regenie.yaml) (rename or link it to `deeprvat_input_pretrained_models_config.yaml` in your working directory), which includes REGENIE-specific parameters for steps 1 and 2.
+For an example, refer to [this configuration file](https://github.com/PMBio/deeprvat/blob/main/example/config/deeprvat_input_pretrained_models_config.yaml), which includes REGENIE-specific parameters for steps 1 and 2.
 Importantly, specify
 ```
 regenie_options:
   regenie_exp: True